JeffHeck/SchoolDataProject/4_yr_f195_budgets.md

 Number of Districts with Positive and Negative Balances for the General Fund

+There are 307 school districts: 295 regular districts and 12 charter school districts

 ![Number of Districts with Positive and Negative Balances](pagesManual/4YearF195ProjectedBudgets/DistrictsRedBlackBalanceGeneral.png "Number of Districts with Positive and Negative Balances")